is it safe to travel to southeastern turkey? Plan on going to Mardin, Urfa, Hassankyfe, Halfeti and Gaziantep

 Sunil, apart from the occasional incident in suburban Istanbul, all of Turkey's political turmoil is concentrated in the far south-east, especially within 60 kms of the borders with Syria, Iraq and Iran.
 Some of the towns you'll be visiting are as close as 20 km from the border with Syria.

 Most foreign governments warn their citizens to exercise a high degree of caution while travelling in south eastern Turkey.
 The British and Australian governments go a little further and say avoid all but essential travel to the Turkish provinces bordering Iraq.

 I think you get the picture.
 There is an "unpredictable security situation" in that part of Turkey.
 That doesn't mean something WILL happen, but I would NOT categorise that region as generally "safe".

 You'll need your wits about you, and have to pay special attention to staying out of harm's way.

 Phil from the safety hub over 6 years ago

 I live in Gaziantep.
 I often visit Urfa.
 I like Mardin.
-These places are as safe as New York, London, Paris or Madrid. almost 5 years agoAnswered by Oguz Buyukahraz via WorldNomads.com
+These places are as safe as New York, London, Paris or Madrid. about 5 years agoAnswered by Oguz Buyukahraz via WorldNomads.com